Archives

 -

-This article analyzes the preclinical characterization of anlotinib hydrochloride as a highly potent and selective multi-target tyrosine kinase inhibitor, emphasizing its efficacy in inhibiting VEGFR2-mediated angiogenesis.
-The findings highlight its mechanistic specificity, broad in vivo antitumor activity, and practical implications for cancer research workflows.
+This article reviews the pivotal preclinical study that established anlotinib hydrochloride as a highly potent and selective multi-target tyrosine kinase inhibitor, focusing on its blockade of VEGFR2-mediated angiogenesis.
+The findings highlight anlotinib’s exceptional efficacy in anti-angiogenic assays and its translational value for cancer research.

 -